chris-beech-housing/Land-Registry-PPD-EPC-price-per-square-metre/README.md

 		iv) Tidying up of the variable names; keeping the existing variable names allows for troubleshooting with comparison to the original code

 4. Create final PPD.
-This script uses data.table indexing to split the matches into 1:1 or 1:N transaction to EPC groups, has a new function to determine which of the N to choose, then recombines and filters for data quality.
+This script: uses data.table indexing to split the matches into 1:1 or 1:N transaction to EPC groups, has a new function to determine which of the N to choose, then recombines and filters for data quality.
 Alternate rules and filters can easily be substituted.
 This is equivalent to the Data_cleaning.R script in Bin's work.

 There is no equivalent to Bin's Evaluation.R and Read_NSPL.sql scripts but these are trivial to replicate for those that require it.